mendix/cf-mendix-buildpack/CONTRIBUTING.md

 The following guidelines apply to pull requests:

 * Base your PR on the **right branch**.
-Anything other than releases and hotfixes must be based on the `develop` branch and must be targeted to the `develop` branch.
+Anything other than hotfixes must be based on the `develop` branch and must be targeted to the `develop` branch.
 * Submit your PR with **all the information** we need to review it.
 This includes a sensical title and accurate description.
 * The code must **pass linting and all (integration) tests**.
 Code which does not pass will not be considered / reviewed.
 * Please ensure that you have a **condensed commit history**; thousands of small commits are hard to squash.